 A brief history of Small Business Saturday

-On the SmallBusiness.com WIKI, you can find a brief history of the nine-year history of Small Business Saturday.
-Below is a timeline of some of the ways the day has progressed over the last few years.
+From the SmallBusiness.com WIKI, here are some of of the ways the day has progressed over the last decade.

 As part of the 2010 promotion, the first 10,000 small business owners who signed up to participate received $100 worth of free Facebook advertising, and the first 200,000 American Express cardholders who pledged to use their credit cards on Small Business Saturday to support small businesses received a $25 credit.